African-American music: 1990s, 2000s, 2010s, and today

 Black protest music went mainstream in the 2010s.
 Beyoncé, her sister Solange, Kanye West and Frank Ocean released black protest albums.
 Beyoncé released her first "black protest" album Lemonade in 2016.
 The album was dedicated to Black Lives Matter.

 In 2020, Beyoncé released "Black Parade" during Juneteenth following the murder of George Floyd.
 Kendrick Lamar, J. Cole, The Game, Janelle Monae and D'Angelo and the Vanguard have also released music for Black Lives Matter.

-The global rise of Afrobeats has been notable, with artists like Boy?|Burna Boy and Rema achieving international acclaim.
-In 2022, Afrobeats songs collectively reached 13 billion streams on Spotify, reflecting a 550% growth in listenership since 2017.
-This surge has influenced various aspects of popular culture, including fashion and dance, and has led to increased collaborations between African and Western artists, further enriching the musical landscape.

 In the 2020s, African-American musicians have continued to make significant contributions to the global music scene.
 In 2025, Beyoncé made history at the 67th Annual Grammy Awards by winning Album of the Year for Cowboy Carter—her first win in the category after four previous nominations.
 She also became the first Black woman to win Best Country Album.
-Meanwhile, Kendrick Lamar’s song Not Like Us won both Song of the Year and Record of the Year, making it the most awarded song in Grammy history.
-These milestones highlight the continued impact of Black artists in shaping modern music.
+Meanwhile, Kendrick Lamar's song "Not Like Us" won both Song of the Year and Record of the Year, making it one of two hip-hop songs to win the latter award and the first outright diss track to win.